kagan94/Face-recognition-via-SVD-and-PCA/README.md

   The photo with face can be taken from different angles.
 That is why it is better either to use several photos of the same face which were made from different angles or using 3D face model.
-* Face detection does not take into account alignment of the face and recognizes only 1 face from the picture (even if there are several faces on one image).
+* Face detection does not take into account alignment of the face and recognizes only 1 face from the picture (even if there are several faces in one image).
 * We do not know how the algorithm will behave with the same face, but with differences in age (e.g. photo that was made 10 years ago)

-## Plans for future improvements:
+## Plans for future improvements
 * Test the accuracy of the algorithm
-* Extract only "k" important features to reduce dimensions during projecting onto PCA space
+* Extract only <b>K</b> important features to reduce dimensions during projecting onto PCA space
 * Add histogram equalization to frame from web camera/image to improve the quality of the recognition
 * Measure execution time of the script and detect the most time-consuming parts of the code (by using timeit or similar tools)
 * Add threshold to detect non-existing image in the face DB